Updated November 2022.

 Travel To Cuba From The US

 I have had issues traveling from the US to Cuba only one time, when I departed from Memphis, TN in May 2022, flying via Miami to Havana.
-The check-in clerk was genuinely shocked that I was traveling to Cuba, and not able to understand my visa or the electronic entry approval you do online.

 This resulted in me losing my flight, as he used more than 30 minutes to verify that I was eligible to travel to Cuba.